Geonovum/disgeo-demo/documents/samenvatting.md

 # Resume

 ## APIs are the new silos…
-APIs (and in this document we mean more specifically the current REST APIs, as defined in the [[NLAPIS strategy]]) are intended for asking frequently asked questions or taking frequently requested actions on data.
+APIs (and in this document we mean more specifically the current REST APIs, as defined in the [[NLAPIStrategie]]) are intended for asking frequently asked questions or taking frequently requested actions on data.
 They are therefore by definition limited in data model and functionality.
 This is useful in many cases, because the API is focused on dealing with common questions quickly and easily.

 But...
 - What if you don't have a frequently asked question, but a less common one?